What is congenital syphilis? Mississippi sees increase of newborns with condition

 What is congenital syphilis?
-Mississippi sees 900 per cent increase of newborns treated for the condition
+Mississippi sees 900% increase of newborns treated for the condition

 The increase in cases has skyrocketed over the last five years